Hedgehogo/chord-distributor/README.md

 ```

 ## Running
-Open a terminal and run `chord_distributor.exe`.
-Once the program finishes (with the default settings, this should take about 4 minutes), the files `chords.json` and `chords.txt` will appear in the folder.
+Open a terminal and run `./chord_distributor.exe`.
+Once the program finishes (with the default settings, this should take about 4 seconds), the files `chords.json` and `chords.txt` will appear in the folder.
 The JSON file can be uploaded at https://charachorder.io/config/chords/.
 The TXT file provides a human-readable overview of the generated chords and their mappings.